Greenhills, Ohio

-History and significance
+History

 As one of three Greenbelt Communities built by the Resettlement Administration during the 1930s (the other two are Greenbelt, Maryland and Greendale, Wisconsin), Greenhills was designed to be surrounded by a "belt" of woodland and natural landscaping.
 Like the other six "FDR towns", Greenhills was founded as a sundown town, using restrictive covenants to prevent minorities from purchasing homes there.
 Many families include third- and fourth-generation descendants of the village's original "pioneers" who occupied the original International-style townhomes.
 The original government-built area, the Greenhills Historic District, is listed on the National Register of Historic Places and is a National Historic Landmark.
 The community's James Whallon House, which serves as the village hall is also listed in the National Register of Historic Places.
 The landmarked area encompasses about three quarters of the area within the village bounds, excepting only the northeastern section northeast of Farragut and Ingram Roads.